Nonlinear skin breathing modes in one-dimensional nonreciprocal mechanical lattices: Nonlinear skin breathing modes

 Equations~\eqref{eq:breather_shape} and~\eqref{eq:breather_frequency} demonstrate that nonlinear skin breathing modes stem from the linear skin modes given a nonlinear correction to their frequencies, $\omega_j$, quantified by $\Omega_j - \omega_j$.
 Interestingly, this shift depends on the total amplitude $\lVert \vec{y}\rVert^2$, the nonreciprocal strength, $\gamma$, and the lattice size $N$.
 Overall, for softening nonlinearities ($g<0$), $\Omega$ typically decreases approximately linearly with $\lVert \vec{y}\rVert^2$, whereas for hardening nonlinearities ($g>0$) the trend is reversed.

 Lets us now perform numerical verifications of the theory above.
 We implement a pseudo-arclength solver~\cite{DKK1991,KPGV2009,PVSKG2009} to numerically find families of exact nonlinear solutions of Eq.~\eqref{eq:eq_motion}.
 The initial point for the pseudo–arclength solver is obtained using a shooting method, which searches for a small–amplitude exact solution with frequency $\Omega$, using the corresponding linear skin mode as an initial guess~\cite{KPGV2009,PVSKG2009}.
+Note that the resulting nonlinear modes are obtained with phases chosen such that their momenta satisfy $\dot{y}_n = 0$.
 For the direct numerical simulations of the equations of motion, we use a Runge–Kutta scheme of order $8$ based on the Dormand–Prince method (DOP$853$), with a time step $\Delta t = 0.05$ and a one-step tolerance of $10^{-11}$~\cite{HNW1993,DMMS2019,freelyDOP853}.
 Hereafter, we consider $N = 24$, $\alpha = 1$, $\gamma = 0.25$ and terminate the pseudo-arclength continuation at $\lVert \vec{y} \rVert^{2} = 3$ so as to avoid intricate bifurcation structures that emerge at large nonlinearities, which are beyond the scope of this work.

 Figure~\ref{fig:nonlinear_continuation_results} shows the dependence of the nonlinear frequency $\Omega$ against the amplitude $\lVert \vec{y} \rVert^2$, focusing on representative modes with $j=1$ (red), $j=6$ (blue), $j=10$ (cyan), $j=14$ (yellow), $j=18$ (purple) and $j=24$ (green) within the weak and moderate nonlinear regimes.
 We first consider the case of hardening nonlinearity with $g = 1$.
 Figure~\ref{fig:nonlinear_continuation_results}(a) depicts families of nonlinear breathing modes emerging from their linear counterparts, with $\Omega$ monotonically increasing as the amplitude grows.
 In addition, within $0 <\lVert \vec{y}\rVert < 3$, the $\Omega$ of the families with $j = 1,~6,~10,~14$, and $18$ remain well inside the linear spectrum [gray region].
 In contrast, for the family with $j = 24$, both the nonlinear frequency $\Omega$ and its higher harmonics lie outside the linear spectrum, giving rise to genuine skin end breathers.
 We compare in Fig.~\ref{fig_app:freq_amplitude_theo_numerics} of Appendix~\ref{app_sec:muliple_scale}, the analytical results (black curves) obtained using Eq.~\eqref{eq:breather_frequency} with the ones from the numerical continuation and see excellent agreements.